TJsohn/Portfolio/README.md

 Portfolio page – A fully functional website with well-structured code.

 Our task is to create a personal portfolio website that showcases my work and skills using HTML, CSS, and JavaScript.
-This is my chance to build a site that reflects my style—your colors, fonts, and images.
+This is my chance to build a site that reflects my style—my colors, fonts, and images.
 Focus on clean, responsive design with smooth interactions.

 ### Requirements